-Bavella is quite a world of stone and a great drawn for climbers, due to the amazing granite, the plenty of routes on all the summits of the massif, the beauty of the landscape, the local hospitality.
+Bavella is really a wonderful world of stone, therefore it's a great drawn for climbers, due to the amazing granite, the plenty of routes on all the summits of the massif, the beauty of the landscape, the local hospitality.

-Bavella is also a world of water with wonderful canyons and waterfalls, often hidden inside a wild "milieu", as the "Canyon du Monte Tignosu, the "Cascades de Polischellu", the "Ruisseau de Fiumicelli", the "Canyon de La Vacca" and the "Canyon de la Purcaraccia", one of the finest in Corsica.
+Bavella is also a world of water, showing wonderful canyons and waterfalls, often hidden inside a wild "milieu", as the "Canyon du Monte Tignosu, the "Cascades de Polischellu", the "Ruisseau de Fiumicelli", the "Canyon de La Vacca" and the "Canyon de la Purcaraccia", one of the finest in Corsica.

 Western sector main summitsWestern Sector main subgroups and summits